 Every kid needs exercise and time to play, but kids who learn and think differently can have a hard time finding sports that fits them well.
 Unlike most sports, Martial Arts is focused around an individual’s personal growth, rather than comparison to others.

 This makes Martial Arts a great outlet for children in general.
 Particularly helpful for children with challenges.
 Where team sports mainly focus on physical development and competition, Martial Arts focus on the individual as a whole.

 Martial Arts focuses on three fundamental areas of growth.

 Physical Development – Doing martial arts moves can help kids get a better feel for their body; training the body to have better flexibility, strength, coordination, balance, speed and agility.
 This is great for kids who struggle with motor skills.
-Physical activity is one of the best releases for children with ADD/ADHD, helping to stimulate the brain for better focus and performance (according to)
+Physical activity is one of the best releases for children with ADD/ADHD, helping to stimulate the brain for better focus and performance (according to Science Daily)

 Social Development – Martial Arts teaches children the importance of leadership, respect, teamwork, accountability and honesty.
 Instructors teach children how to communicate with each other in an effective manner.
 Holding kids accountable builds independence and responsibility, which is a huge step in development and life skills.
 Negativity is not tolerated in class and students are encouraged to support each other.

 Emotional Development – Teaching children self-confidence, mental control, perseverance and control are core values in martial arts.
 Since kids with ADD/ADHD struggle with focusing and staying on task, both the muscles of the mind and body are getting stimulated while practicing.
 Students are encouraged to continue to reach for their goals and never giving up on themselves.
 Kicks and punches also allow children to work out any frustration or anger while practicing self-control.

 Children of all kinds benefit from learning Martial Arts.
 Encouraging children the opportunity to build positive self-esteem and find a community.